Warren Buffett: Dollar and gold

 The trade deficit induced Buffett to enter the foreign currency market for the first time in 2002.
 He substantially reduced his stake in 2005 as changing interest rates increased the costs of holding currency contracts.
 Buffett remained bearish on the dollar, stating that he was looking to acquire companies with substantial foreign revenues.
 Buffett has been critical of gold as an investment, with his critique being based primarily on its non-productive nature.
 In a 1998 address at Harvard, Buffett said:

 It gets dug out of the ground in Africa, or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head.

 In 1977, about stocks, gold, farmland and inflation, he stated:

 Stocks are probably still the best of all the poor alternatives in an era of inflation—at least they are if you buy in at appropriate prices.

 He has made a number of remarks about gold.

-China

-Buffett invested in PetroChina Company Limited and in a rare move, posted a commentary on Berkshire Hathaway's website stating why he would not divest over its connection with the Sudanese civil war that caused Harvard to divest.
-He sold this stake soon afterwards, sparing him the billions of dollars he would have lost had he held on to the company in the midst of the steep drop in oil prices beginning in the summer of 2008.
-In October 2008, Buffett invested $230 million for 10% of battery maker BYD Company, which also operates an electric automobile manufacturing subsidiary.
-In less than one year, the investment reaped over 500% return.

-Tobacco

-During the RJR Nabisco, Inc., hostile takeover fight in 1987, Buffett was quoted as telling John Gutfreund:

-I'll tell you why I like the cigarette business.
-It costs a penny to make.
-Sell it for a dollar.
-It's addictive.
-And there's fantastic brand loyalty.